Our History on Diversity

 I-NET's Corporate Charter states that "We maintain and improve our working environment, which enables respect for the diversity, personality and identity of the employees, and also enables them to exert their own abilities and vitality."

-Based on this belief, I-NET aims to further expand the diverse and far-reaching businesses it has built up for over 50 years, such as its Information Processing Services, which includes the data center business, and System Development Services.
-We will do so by strategically utilizing the skills and individuality of our diverse employees, regardless of their gender, age, nationality, disabilities, sexual orientation, gender identification, values, work style, and whether they are married and have children.
+Based on this belief, I-NET aims to further develop the diverse businesses it has built up over the past 50 years, such as our Information Processing Services, which include the data center business and System Development Services, by implementing the following measures.

 We will continue to promote diversity and inclusion to help customers and all other people enjoy life.